 EDITOR’S NOTE—The KAICIID Center opened in Vienna in 2012 with high hopes from many religious leaders and scholars—as well as public protests in Austria against Saudi Arabia’s record on human rights.
 The full name of the center is the King Abdullah bin Abdulaziz International Centre for Interreligious and Intercultural Dialogue, named for the ruler of the kingdom from 2005 until his death in 2015.
 In addition to Saudi Arabia, the Center’s original co-sponsors were Austria and Spain; the Vatican later became a sponsor.

-With each passing year, the center has broadened its global network of active participants, fostering an ever-growing number of programs in inter-religious dialogue and research.
+The center has broadened its global network of active participants, fostering an ever-growing number of programs in inter-religious dialogue and research.
 One of those initiatives is the “International Fellows Programme,” now in its fourth year.
-(Here is the KAICIID center’s announcement of the 2018 Fellows.)

 One of our active IARJ members, Bhavya Srivastava of India, is part of this year’s group of Fellows.
 We asked Bhavya to report on how his colleagues expect their work will impact the world.

 By BHAVYA SRIVASTAVA

 IS THERE A SOLUTION to the Israeli and Palestinian conflict?
 Could Myanmar end persecution of minorities and embrace its diverse population?
 Can Nigerian relations between Christians and Muslims become more peaceful and constructive?
 Will patriarchal cultures around the world allow gender equality?
 On balance, is religion becoming a more tolerant, or intolerant, force in the world?
 Are there religious movements we should highlight that are welcoming diversity?